 Again, though: in an ideal world, you won’t develop heart disease at all.
 So, in the interest of caring for your heart and protecting your ears from the effects of heart disease, it’s important to do two things:

 - Know your risk.
 According to the , , , and smoking are key for heart disease.
 (About half of Americans 47% have at least one of these three risk factors!)
 Having diabetes, being overweight, a poor diet, and an inactive lifestyle can also affect your risk.

 - Change your risk.
 Once you know your risk, you can take action to address it!
 Losing weight, controlling your blood pressure, making efforts to quit smoking, regular exercise, and other healthy living choices can all help to protect your heart - and your ears.

 Should A Doctor Be Involved In My Efforts?

 Yes!
 Be sure to talk to your hearing and heart health professionals about how low-frequency hearing loss may be an early indicator of heart disease or other cardiovascular conditions, and how improved heart health may positively impact your quality of life.
 Both doctors can provide specialized, specific feedback on your individual needs as a patient taking control of your health.

 Not sure how to find an ear doctor in your area?
 We can help!
-Since 1949, Hearing Unlimited, Inc. has been helping people throughout Southwest Pennsylvania address the numerous, underappreciated issues associated with hearing loss.
-Contact us online or by phone today to schedule an appointment with us and take advantage of our services and resources!
+Since 1949, Hearing Unlimited, Inc. has been helping people throughout Southwest Pennsylvania address the numerous, underappreciated issues associated with hearing loss. or by phone today to schedule an appointment with us and take advantage of our !